 Making plans for a football game day party?
-For the football fan – whether it’s college or the NFL – weekends are much more than football.
+For the football fan – weekends are much more than football.
 It’s about good friends, tasty food, and a great time.

 But, don’t let this day be remembered for food illness penalty.
 Follow a food safety playbook to help keep your football party food both safe and delicious!

 Food illness has lots of causes, but primarily leaving food out too long is the main cause.
 Food illness generally occurs when people eat food that contains bacteria, parasites, viruses, or toxins.
-Most cases are caused by common bacteria such as staphylococcus or E. coli.
+Most cases are caused by common bacteria such as Salmonella, E. coli, Clostridium perfringens, and Campylobacter.
 Follow simple tips to avoid food illness:

 - Food Manager Training & ANSI Certification - $99.00